I'm a Middle East correspondent for The Economist, based in Cairo and covering the region from Morocco to the Gulf.

-My work from the region has been published in a number of other newspapers and magazines, including Foreign Policy, Foreign Affairs, The Atlantic, Politico, New York, GlobalPost, The National, PRI, the San Francisco Chronicle, World Politics Review, Columbia Journalism Review, MERIP and elsewhere.
+Previously I was a correspondent for The Times of London.
+My longer-form work from the region has been published in a range of newspapers and magazines, including Foreign Policy, Foreign Affairs, The Atlantic, Newsweek, Politico, New York, GlobalPost, The National, PRI, the San Francisco Chronicle, World Politics Review, Columbia Journalism Review, MERIP and elsewhere.

-I've also appeared on TV and radio networks including the BBC, CNN, TRT, Sky News and Al Jazeera English.
+I've also appeared on TV and radio networks including the BBC, CNN and Sky News.

 I graduated from Northwestern University in 2007 with a bachelor's degree in journalism, and spent time in 2006 studying at the American University in Cairo.

 Phone: +20 100 539 7823 (Egypt) // +1 202 525 6445 (roaming)